msupply-foundation/conforma-web-app/docs/internal/Element-Type-Specs.md

     – Option1: YES
     - Option 2: NO
     - \<checkbox `label`\>: \<`text`\/`textNegative` value\>
-Note: this display option on suitable if you have seperately defined `label`, `text` and `textNegative` fields for each checkbox.
+Note: this display option is only suitable if you have separately defined `label`, `text` and `textNegative` fields for each checkbox.
 - **keyMap**: `object` -- if the input `checkboxes` property (above) has different property names that what is required (for example, if pulling from an API), then this `keyMap` parameter can be used to re-map the input property names to the requried property names.
 For example, if your input "checkbox" data contained an array of objects of the type `{ name: "Nicole", active: true}`, you would provide a `keyMap` object like this:
 ```
 {